 Next to water, tea is the most widely consumed beverage in the world.
 Speaking of water, with all of the potential health benefits of green tea, in particular, perhaps we should be putting it in the water?
 Seriously.
 Or rather, let’s take a look at some reasons why you should be drinking green tea more often.

 Green tea has several purported health benefits some of which suggest possible ergogenic or performance-enhancing effects while others include cancer prevention.
 People have been consuming green tea for almost 5000 years.
+Some people even speculate that it can help reduce the appearance of fine lines or wrinkles.

 Let’s take a look at some of the potential health benefits of green tea with my review of the current research on green tea or green-tea extract (epigallocatechin-3-gallate; EGCG).